arthursb2016/ui-scaler/README.md

 1. Has 8kb
 2. Runs once the document is ready
-3. Optionally, adds style transformations logic, converting pixels values to rem values (see how to activate below)
+3. Adds a window resize event listener that updates the HTML tag font-size based on the screen resolution and browser font-size
-4. Adds a window resize event listener that updates the HTML tag font-size based on the screen resolution and browser font-size
+4. Optionally, adds styles transformation logic that convert pixel values to rem values (see how to activate below)

 Notice your app HTML font-size to be different in each screen resolution

-All properties with **rem values** will respond and adjust accordingly
+All properties with **rem values** will respond and adjust accordingly the HTML font-size change on different resolutions

 Font size styles take in consideration the user browser font-size definition

 ## Options

-You can pass an argument to the `scaleUI(boolean | TransformPixelsOptions)` method, instructing the script to attempt converting pixels values to rem:
+You can pass an argument to the `scaleUI(boolean | TransformPixelsOptions)` method, instructing the script to attempt to convert pixel values to rem:

 #### Default transform options example